ishanvi-dekate/team-sleepy-tracker/README.md

-# team-sleepy-tracker
+# team-efficient.epp

-We are team 4, and our app is called: **Sleepy Tracker**!
+We are team 4, and our app is called: **efficient.epp**!

-Our app is gonna be a sleep/wellness tracker for CCA students, as we've noticed that CCA students struggle to get proper sleep, as well as struggle to balance food, rest, schoolwork, and extracurriculars.
+Our app is gonna be an assignment/wellness tracker for CCA students, as we've noticed that CCA students struggle to balance rest, schoolwork, and extracurriculars.

 Our team is:
 Ishanvi Dekate: Project Manager